doqemddl04/Safari-Style-sheet/README.md

 When you apply this file, Apple's San Francisco font, the default font for macOS, can apply the entire web page.

-Follow these guidelines for application.
+Follow these guidelines for apply.

 1. Install the uploaded CSS file.
 2. Open Safari and press ⌘ and , together.